 - 1 tablespoon dried basil

-- 1/2 teaspoon red pepper flakes or crushed dried chiles optional
+- ½ teaspoon red pepper flakes or crushed dried chiles optional

-- 1 small bunch kale stems removed and torn into small pieces (about 3 cups or 201 g) (optional), I left this out of mine
+- 1 small bunch kale stems removed and torn into small pieces

-- 1/2 cup 87 g quinoa, rinsed well
+- ½ cup quinoa rinsed well

-- 1/2 cup 120 ml red wine or 2 tablespoons (28 ml) balsamic vinegar
+- ½ cup red wine You can substitute 2 tablespoons balsamic vinegar instead of the red wine.

-- Salt and pepper to taste I left the pepper out of mine
+- Salt and pepper to taste

 - Cooked pasta for serving (GF)